visit-dav/visit/src/doc/dev_manual/pr_review.rst

 initiate a review.
 Click "Add review comment" for each new comment.
 When you are done, navigate to the top-right of the page and click "Finish your review".

-Alternatley, the reviewer can frist write all the comments and then submit a review.
+Alternately, the reviewer can first write all the comments and then submit a review.
 Use the "Add single comment" button for each code related comment.
 Then, once you have finished commenting, navigate to the top-right of the page and click "Finish your review".